 Additionally, keyboard-only use of Microsoft Teams is cumbersome and challenging due to the variety of techniques required to successfully work with the application.

-Extensive training and continual use of Teams would help mitigate some of the previously identified issues.
+Extensive training and continuous use of Teams would help mitigate some of the previously identified issues.

 Please note: Statements on this page about the accessibility of Microsoft Teams are based on accessibility testing done from 2017 through July 2020 with multiple screen readers (Windows desktop) and February 2019 (iOS), and may no longer represent the current status of the software.
 Teams has not yet been tested on macOS or Android.